aptima-ai/aptima_framework/docs/ten_framework/ten_manager/designer.md

-# TEN Manager - Designer
+# APTIMA Manager - Designer

 To start the `tman` development server, use the following command: